 Options

-How many options is best?
+How many options are best?
 I’ll explain.
-In this next section, I’m going to discuss the best ways to build a Likert scale for your own use.
+In this next section, I will discuss the best ways to build a Likert scale for your use.

 Tips For Building an Effective Likert Scale

-You can use the Likert scale to measure attitudes on any number of products, services, or ideas.
-Maybe you want to plan a party and want to measure the likelihood of guests participating in certain events.
-Maybe you planned a company event and want to see how people felt about the outcome.
-Use these tips for building the best Likert scale questions and getting the most accurate results.
+The Likert scale can measure attitudes toward products, services, or ideas.
+Maybe you want to plan a party and measure the likelihood of guests participating in certain events.
+Maybe you planned a company event and wanted to see how people felt about the outcome.
+Use these tips to build the best Likert scale questions and get the most accurate results.

 1) Be Specific

-Let’s say you are teaching a yoga class and you want to know whether your students are happy with your classes.
-You could simply send out a one-question survey that asks, “Are you happy with my class?”
-Sure, that might give you the general attitude toward your class.
+Let’s say you are teaching a yoga class and want to know whether your students are happy with your classes.
+You could send a one-question survey asking, “Are you happy with my class?”
+Sure, that might give you a general attitude toward your class.
 But will that help you to improve if people are not super satisfied?

-If you really want to get to the root of an audience’s satisfaction (or dissatisfaction,) you’ll have to be specific.
+You'll have to be specific to get to the root of an audience’s satisfaction (or dissatisfaction).
 We’ll go back to the teaching example.
 You might send out a five-question survey that asks how satisfied people are with:

 2) Use Odd Options

 Five options is the sweet spot.
 Four, or any even number, doesn’t leave room for a “neutral” option.
-Anything below five also doesn’t give a wide range of options for people to choose.
-Sometimes, you don’t feel extremely satisfied, extremely dissatisfied, or neutral.
-You lean one way, but don’t have extreme feelings.
+Anything below five also doesn’t give a wide range of options for people to choose from.
+Sometimes, you don’t feel satisfied, dissatisfied, or neutral.
+You lean one way but don’t have extreme feelings.

 On the other hand, too much variety can be overwhelming.
-You’re already asking people to answer multiple questions on their attitudes.
-Giving them 9, 11, or more answers can be exhausting to look at.
+You’re already asking people to answer multiple questions about their attitudes.
+Giving them 9, 11, or more answers can be exhausting.
 This often leads people to choose something “random” that doesn’t reflect their true feelings.

 3) Make It Anonymous

 Anonymity might not be a big deal if you’re creating a survey for a huge corporation.
-But if you’re handing out surveys to your friends or the people at your office, I suggest that you keep things anonymous.
+But if you’re handing out surveys to your friends or the people at your office, I suggest keeping things anonymous.

-Going back to the yoga teacher example, people may not want to share that they’re not happy with your music or your teaching style.
-They don’t want to hurt your feelings, or maybe feel like they’re not strong enough in their yoga practice to share their opinion.
-With an anonymous survey, they can be more honest about their attitudes without the fear of judgement or repercussion.
+Returning to the yoga teacher example, people may not want to share that they’re unhappy with your music or teaching style.
+They don’t want to hurt your feelings or maybe feel like they’re not strong enough in their yoga practice to share their opinion.
+An anonymous survey allows them to be more honest about their attitudes without fearing judgment or repercussion.

 Ready?
-Start collecting data and see how people really feel.
+Start collecting data and see how people feel.